-Life Coach Resources |
+Life Coach Salary

 The U.S. Bureau of Labor Statistics (BLS) does not compile nor maintain data on salaries for life coaches.
 Life coaches are a unique type of counselor and therefore hard to classify in a generalized manner.
 According to the International Coach Foundation 2019 Global Coaching Study, the average salary for a life coach working in North America is $62,500.
-Here, we will discuss how much you can expect to earn if you decide to become a life coach.

 According to the ICF’s study (dated 2019), the average hourly fee for a one-hour-long coaching session is $231.
 As many life coaches work on a part-time or contractual basis, they rely more on tabulating hourly fees than annual salaries.